On the Equivalence of Graph Convolution and Mixup: Additional Experiments

 \subsection{Experiments on More Datasets}

 We conducted additional experiments on more datasets, including FullCora, FullSiteSeer, FullDBLP, and the results are presented in \cref{fig:more_data}.
-The additional results provide more evidence that graph convolution is a mixup under our proposed conditions.
+The additional results provide more evidence that graph convolution is a mixup under our proposed modifications.